 Xero’s dashboard provides a quick snapshot of your business’ financial performance.You can make purchases on the platform, set up employee payroll, handle taxes, and more.

 Are you ready to become a remote agency?

 In either case, the leadership team has to think long and hard about how they’ll deal with the various challenges and unique situations that come with a dispersed staff.
-But (and we admit we’re biased), once you’ve figured out those challenges and started reaping the many benefits, you’ll probably find being remote is one of the best things you could ever do for your company.
+But once you’ve figured out those challenges and started reaping the many benefits, you’ll probably find being remote is one of the best things you could ever do for your company.